-Rachael is a dancer and attends a social breakfast organised by a theatre company.
-These breakfasts are held every other month to encourage performing artists within the region to network.
+Rachael attends a social breakfast organised by a professional association.
+These breakfasts are held every other month to encourage office professionals to meet socially with colleagues.

-Rachael can't claim a deduction for the cost of attending the breakfast, as these events do not have a direct connection to her income-producing activities as a dancer.
+Rachael can't claim a deduction for the cost of attending the breakfast even though her employer encourages staff to attend.